 Research

-Dive Deep.
-Our research addresses the pressing political questions of our time, with an emphasis on cutting-edge methodology.
-From political identity formation, to democratic backsliding, to the outbreak of war, our scholars contribute to the global conversation about the future of our political world.
+Our research addresses pressing political questions, with an emphasis on cutting-edge methodology.
+From political identity formation, to democratic backsliding, to the outbreak of war, the insights that our faculty and students produce illuminate where politics and government are today, and where they are going in the future.

 Research Collaborations